Seán Treacy's GAA (Tipperary)

 Sean Treacy's GAA is a Tipperary GAA club which is located in County Tipperary, Ireland.
 Both hurling and Gaelic football are played in the "West-Tipperary" divisional competitions.
 The club is centred on the parish of Hollyford, Kilcommon and Rearcross in the Slieve Felim Hills, west of Thurles. and close to the county boundary with Limerick.
-The Club is named after 1920s IRA member, Seán Treacy.
+The Club is named after Old IRA member, Seán Treacy (1895-1920.